NREL/openstudio-standards/data/openstudio_standards_data/README.md

 create_openstudio_standards_database_from_csv(conn)
 conn.close()
 ```
-New tables can be added to the database, but they have to first be defined programmatically.
+New tables can be added to the database, but they have to first be defined programmatically first.
 A new file should be created in `./database_tables`.
 Each file defines the "schema" of a table and how it relates to other tables.
-The content of the new file can be adapted from an existing one.
-A JSON files, or CSV, containing the initial data to populate the database should be added to `./database_files`.
+The content of the new file can be adapted from an existing file.
+A JSON or CSV file containing the initial data to populate the database should be added to `./database_files` and added to the `__init__.py` file located in `./database_tables`.

 ### Logging
-Logs can be generated when running the following lines of code before any of the code blocks above.
+Logs can be generated when running some of the previously mentioned code by using the following lines first.
 ```python
 import logging
 logging.getLogger().setLevel(logging.INFO)
 ```
 ### Generate OpenStudio-Standards Data
 The following code block can be used to generate the non-space type related data needed by Openstudio-Standards to operate for several versions of ASHRAE Standard 90.1.
-The function will export the JSON file data in the right directory.
+The function will export the JSON files in the right directory.
 ```python
 import sqlite3
 conn = sqlite3.connect('openstudio_standards.db')